Surround yourself with diversity. Surround yourself with UW-La Crosse.

 "A grievance is a personnel problem involving a faculty member's expressed feeling of unfair treatment or dissatisfaction with aspects of his/her working conditions within the university which are outside his/her control and which are not covered by other personnel rules.
 A grievance relates to such matters as academic freedom, salaries, promotions, assignment of teaching duties, assignment of space or other facilities, and unethical or improper action by administrators.
 In a grievance a faculty member claims substantial personal harm and seeks redress for himself or herself."

-Academic Staff, Non-Instructional: Refer to Academic Staff Personnel Rules, Chapter 13: Complaints & Grievances
+Academic Staff, Non-Instructional: Refer to Unclassified Staff Personnel Rules, Chapter 13: Complaints & Grievances, Academic Staff

 "A grievance is a personnel problem involving an appointee's expressed feeling of unfair treatment or dissatisfaction with aspects of his/her working conditions within the University which are outside his/her control.
 A grievance relates to such matters as salaries, promotions, assignments of duties, working conditions, and propriety of conduct claimed to harm the petitioner substantially whether the claim alleges unethical or improper action by colleagues or by administrator.
 A grievance is a matter other than one involving dismissal proceedings and other than a complaint proceeding involving (other) severe sanctions."